Deep-Lake-Finance/docs/flows/lending/digital-assets.md

 3. The borrower locks the collateral
 4. The loan amount is transferred to the borrower

+The loan is completed when:

+5. The borrower repays the loan
+6. The borrower claims their collateral

+or

-The loan is completed when: 5.
-The borrower repays the loan 6.
-The borrower claims their collateral or 5.
-The lender liquidates the loan and claims the collateral
+5. The lender liquidates the loan and claims the collateral

-In order to execute some of these steps, you'll need signatures from yuour users.
+In order to execute some of these steps, you'll need signatures from your users.

 ## Create a flow